 Allison Taylor loves to write and to travel!
 As Research TMOM she often wears her family out by over researching just about anything that she and her family are going to do!
-Allison has 2 boys ages 5 and 8 whose antics keep her very busy, and being married to a firefighter adds a whole other element to the chaos!
+Allison has 2 boys ages 7 and 9 whose antics keep her very busy, and being married to a firefighter adds a whole other element to the chaos!
 You can check out her own travel blog at Family Vacations U.S.

 Amy Barseghian has been a social media influencer and writer since 2008; after spending most of her life in the Midwest and a four-year stay in Arizona, Amy and her family now call Orange County, California home.
 Amy is the founder of The Best of Life Magazine, where she writes about travel, technology, parenting, and family lifestyle.
-Amy is also a freelance writer for AndroidLife Magazine and SheBuysCars; additionally she is the owner of Social Halo Media where she helps companies manage their digital communities.
+Amy is also a freelance writer for AndroidLife Magazine; additionally she is the owner of Social Halo Media where she helps companies manage their digital communities.
 Amy and her husband have two children that also love to travel; they are happy to call Aulani their Disney Vacation Club home.

-Catherine Parker has a passion for travel with only two states left in her quest of seeing all 50.
-As a former flight attendant with one of the largest airlines, there isn't a major North American airport that she hasn't landed in at least once.
+Catherine Parker has a passion for travel with only one state left in her quest of seeing all 50.
+As a former flight attendant, she's landed in nearly every major North American airport at least once.
 Since clipping her professional wings after 9/11, she combines her love of the open road with visiting national parks, historic sites and cultural icons.
-She is based out of Central Texas, dividing her time between writing and restoring a 95-year-old house.
-She shares her life with her three kids, her husband, two cats, a dog and six backyard chickens.
+She's a freelance writer and journalist based out of Central Texas, dividing her time between writing and restoring a 95-year-old house.
+She shares her life with her three kids, her husband, yardful of cats, a dog and three backyard chickens.